15 Amazing Half Day Tours From Reykjavik, Iceland (+ Info & Tips)

 If you are visiting Reykjavik in the summer, you might be lucky enough to see puffins.
 There are several places where puffins nest not too far from Reykjavik, and so there are several boat tours available.

-Most puffin-watching tours only last a few hours, and often you have the chance to see whales as well.
+Most puffin-watching tours only last an hour or two, and often you have the chance to see whales as well.

 This most popular puffin watching boat tour from Reykjavik takes just one hour and runs multiple times during the day.
 It’s also one of the cheapest puffin tours from Reykjavik.
 This speedboat puffin tour also takes an hour and runs many times during the day, but since the boat is faster, you have more time for actual puffin watching.

-If you have at least 5 hours and don’t mind paying more, then you could consider a half-day whales and puffins combo tour.
+TIP: If you have about 4 hours, consider a half-day whales and puffins combo tour.

 Silfra Fissure snorkeling is a truly unique adventure that you can only find in Iceland.
 You can snorkel in the crystal clear waters of Silfra lava fissure between the American and European continents at Thingvellir Lake, just an hour drive from Reykjavik.